-Unprofessional behaviours: "If people are turning up late for work what are they going to be like going on a home visit or seeing someone in their home that it's not conveying a good image to other people going to meetings and case conferences, it needs to be on time" (FG13, OT placement educator)
+Unprofessional behaviours: "If people are turning up late for work what are they going to be like going on a home visit or seeing someone in their home that it's not conveying a good image to other people going to meetings and case conferences, it needs to be on time" (FG13, occupational therapy placement educator) Many specific elements of professionalism were described as reflecting attitudes - good and bad.
+'Attitudes' were discussed in terms of attitude to study (such as willingness to learn and to question), attitude to the job, attitude towards colleagues (such as displaying respect), as well as attitude towards patients or service users themselves.
+A professional attitude to the job included ensuring being fit for work (eg not being hung-over, ensuring that you get enough sleep during the day when on night shift).
+Educators identified attitude as important in relation to students' relationships with patients, and enthusiasm for their work.